Khushangz/Khushangz/README.md

   - Researched the impact of **BASEL IV** norms on Indian banks.

 - **Research Assistant** | University of Pennsylvania  (Jan 2023 - Jan 2024)
-  - Pioneered a dataset that helped uncover over 10K harmful social norms across different cultures
+  - Created Largest and first dataset on social norms that helped uncover over 10K harmful social norms across different cultures
   - Presented abstract of research paper in field of NLP at IC2S2, archived in ACL

 ## 🛠 Skills